Garry Disher: Australian author

 On his return to Australia he graduated with a Masters in Australian History at Monash University, in Victoria, but was also writing short stories for competitions and literary magazines, and on the strength of these was awarded a creative-writing fellowship to Stanford University in California.

 Back in Melbourne, Disher taught creative writing for many years, to supplement his writing income.
-A full-time writer since 1988, he’s published 50 books: general/literary novels, crime thrillers, story collections, fiction for children and teenagers, anthologies (as editor), creative writing handbooks and Australian History textbooks.
+A full-time writer since 1988, he’s published over 50 books: general/literary novels, crime thrillers, story collections, fiction for children and teenagers, anthologies (as editor), creative writing handbooks and Australian History textbooks.

 Garry Disher is in high demand for talks, workshops and festival appearances, and has been writer-in-residence at the University of Northumbria (UK), the State Library of Queensland and the Tasmanian Writers’ Union.

 Disher lives on the Mornington Peninsula, south-east of Melbourne.
 Important recognition came his way in 2018 with the long-listing of Her for the prestigious Dublin Literary Award, and winning the Australian Crime Writers Association's Lifetime Achievement Award.